-- The language, architecture, and edition of the bootable drive will be selected based on your computer configuration, but you can clear the Use the recommended options for this PC setting in order to select the appropriate settings if the computer you want to use the USB for is of different settings.
+- The language, architecture, and edition of the bootable drive will be selected based on your computer configuration, but you can clear Use the recommended options for this PC setting to select the appropriate settings if the computer you want to use the USB for is of different settings.

 - Click Next and click on the USB flash drive option when prompted to choose between USB or DVD.

 - Click Next and choose the removable drive from the list which displays the storage devices connected to your computer.

 - Click Next and the Media Creation Tool will proceed to download the files needed to install Windows 10, and it’ll continue to create the bootable media, which should work on most devices that use legacy BIOS as well as on the newer ones using UEFI.

 2. Uninstall or Update Current Graphics Drivers

 The first solution was quite popular among users who struggled with this awful error.
 However, sometimes this wasn’t enough and you will need to keep troubleshooting, still using the Safe mode.
 You will also need to keep your Windows 10 bootable USB drive you created in the previous method.
 If you haven’t you should do it now.

 - Select the Start button once your PC has booted into Safe mode.
 If you are going to try and update the drivers, you should boot into Safe mode with Networking.
 Type Device Manager, and select it from the list of results.